demon1020/flutter-bmi-calculator/README.md

 # bmi

 A flutter app with beautiful interactive UI which allows a person to calculate his/her body mass index based on height (in cm) and weight (in Kgs).
+The app calculates the ideal weight you should gain.

 ## Getting Started